Wharepapa South School offers modern classrooms, including a sensory room, a multipurpose room for cooking, great gardens, and community library.

 Home learning doesn’t always have to look like traditional homework — it can be found in the conversations, games, and experiences you create together.
 Some simple but powerful ways to support your child’s learning at home include:

 Homework is designed to support what your child is learning at school.
-Its main purpose is to practise skills already taught, or to gather information for class.
+Its main purpose is to practice skills already taught, or to gather information for class.
 Homework may include spelling, reading, or basic facts.
 Click on the below links to see what else you could be doing to support your child with their learning.

 Our goal is to equip children with the confidence and skills to access their school learning anywhere, anytime.
 With the support of digital tools, we encourage students to become independent learners and researchers — preparing them for a future where learning doesn’t stop at the classroom door.